Mark R. Hagerott, PhD, CAPT USN (Retired) Deputy Director and Distinguished Professor of Cyber Security

 Legion of Merit, for service as Director, Strategic Advisory Group, and Navy OIC, at NATO Training Mission, Camp Eggers, Afghanistan, 2011.

-Naval War College, Hugh G. Nott Prize Publication Competition, (co-recipient, Honoroable Mention), 2009.
+Naval War College, Hugh G. Nott Prize Publication Competition, (co-recipient, Honorable Mention), 2009.

 John D. Hayes Fellowship in Naval History, 2007.

 Johns Hopkins University-Naval Institute "Principles of War" writing award, (co-recipient, First Honorable Mention), 2005.

 Atlantic Fleet Intelligence Award, to USS KAUFFMAN (while serving as Commanding Officer during deployment in Northern Persian Gulf), 2002-2003.

 Article of the Year--C4I Category, Armed Forces Communications Electronics Association (AFCEA), 2001.

 Various Unit and Personal Citations and Awards while serving in Information/Network assignments to include Reactor Controls, CIC Officer, Combat System Officer, and on AEGIS cruiser CEC network test platform.
 In addition, served as Chief Nuclear Engineer of a dual nuclear reactor plant.
 Service included aboard five U.S. combat ships, USS NORMANDY, USS CAPE ST GEORGE, USS BAINBRIDGE, USS TEXAS, USS KAUFFMAN, and as Navy OIC, Camp Eggers, Kabul, Afghanistan.

 Presenter, "The Cyber-Robotic Revolution", USCYBERCOM Joint Advanced Cyber Warfare Course (JACWC), Fort Meade, MD, 5 February 2014